 Due to further deterioration, the Georgian government called upon Italian architect Andrea Bruno to restore the church in the 2010s.
 But his so-called ‘restoration’ was such a disaster that it cost Bagrati its UNESCO World Heritage designation!

 For whatever reason, Bruno decided to add metal and glass to the ancient structure, both inside and out.
 It’s an ugly, incongruous mix that remains wildly unpopular among historians and casual visitors alike.

 For what its worth, Bruno also happens to be responsible for a building called ‘The Museum of Nothing’ in Cyprus.

-The monastery was started by David the Builder, one of Georgia’s most legendary kings, and who’s also buried here.
+The monastery was started by David the Builder, one of Georgia’s most legendary kings and who also happens to be buried here.
 It was ultimately finished by his son a few decades later.

-Throughout Gelati’s illustrious history, it’s been home to many important scholars and theologians from throughout the orthodox world.
+Throughout Gelati’s illustrious history, it’s been home to many important scholars and theologians from all over the Orthodox world.
 Among them was Ioane Petritsi, a prominent Neoplatonist philosopher known in both Georgia and the Byzantine Empire.

 The church also features mosaic art depicting many classic religious scenes.